alsenet-labs/merklizer/README.md

 ```
 make run-webapp
 ```
-Run in the browser with cordova:
+Run in the browser with cordova: [only for development, because camera is not doing well currently using WebRTC]
 ```
 make run-cordova
 ```